 All applicants to the University (from the UK and overseas) are required to show evidence of English language proficiency.

 The UK Visas and Immigration (UKVI) requires that every student from outside the UK and the EU must show evidence of a minimum level of English language in order to be granted a UK visa (Tier 4 visa) to study at undergraduate or postgraduate level.
 This level is often referred to as the ‘B2 level’.

 Additionally, individual Schools may ask for specific English language proficiency levels that are necessary for their academic programmes.
-In most cases these requirements are likely to be higher than the B2 level.
+In most cases, these requirements are likely to be higher than the B2 level.
 Further information about our English language policy, including a list of some of the English language qualifications we accept, can be found on our English language requirements page.